-- Without qualifying our opinion, we draw attention to the following notes to the consolidated financial statements: (continued) - Note 1 which shows that Anguilla Social Security Investment & Development Corporation (ASSIDCO), the subsidiary of the Group, incurred a net loss of \$207,644 for the year ended December 31, 2014 (2013: \$809,224) and as of that date, the ASSIDCO's accumulated deficit amounted to \$15,965,569 (2013: \$15,757,925).
-During the year, the Board made an additional capital infusion of \$12,045,460 (2013: \$2,000,000) in order to provide ASSIDCO with enough funds to pay off ASSIDCO's debt obligations and operating expenses.
-The Board's total investment in ASSIDCO as at December 31, 2014 is \$26,485,091, of which \$1,525,938 was provided for with provision for credit losses in the current year and \$14,439,631 was provided for in the previous year's accumulating to a total of \$15,965,569, due to continued deficits incurred by ASSIDCO.
+We draw attention to the following notes to the consolidated financial statements: (continued)

+- Note 1 which shows that Anguilla Social Security Investment & Development Corporation (ASSIDCO), the subsidiary of the Group, incurred a net loss of \$110,078 for the year ended December 31, 2015 (2014: \$207,644) and as of that date, the ASSIDCO's accumulated deficit amounted to \$16,075,647 (2014: \$15,965,569).
+The Board's total investment in ASSIDCO as at December 31, 2015 is \$26,485,091, of which \$110,078 was provided for with provision for credit losses in the current year and \$15,965,569 was provided for in the previous year's accumulating to a total of \$16,075,647, due to continued deficits incurred by ASSIDCO.
 Claims against the Government of Anguilla for lease rentals since the inception until September 30, 2016 amounting to EC\$24,300,000 remain unpaid. - In April 2014, the Board, by way of additional capital contribution to ASSIDCO, paid off the latter's borrowings with Scotiabank Anguilla Limited.
 This remediated ASSIDCO's accumulated deficit as at that date.
 Despite this, ASSIDCO continues to explore ways to bring the Cinnamon Reef property into a profitable venture either by sale or development.
-As a definite course of action is yet to be determined, we are of the opinion that this matter remains a significant uncertainty which has direct impact on the current financial position of ASSIDCO and of the Group. - Note 25 which shows that as at December 31, 2014, the total financial instruments of the Group amounting to \$344,166,680 (2013: \$333,337,474) represent ninety-seven percent (97%) (2013: 97%) of its total gross assets.
-Eighty-nine percent (89%) (2013: 90%) of these financial instruments were invested in Anguilla.
+As a definite course of action is yet to be determined, we are of the opinion that this matter remains a significant uncertainty which has direct impact on the current financial position of ASSIDCO and of the Group. - Note 25 which shows that as at December 31, 2015, the total financial instruments of the Group amounting to \$365,377,091 (2014: \$344,166,681) represent ninety-seven percent (97%) (2014: 97%) of its total gross assets.
+Eighty-nine percent (89%) (2014: 89%) of these financial instruments were invested in Anguilla.
 In view of this, the Group is exposed to significant geographical credit concentration which could materially impact the Group's liquidity, financial position and performance should Anguilla continues to encounter financial difficulties.

-DO LLC
+BEO LLC

-Chartered Accountants 18th of October 2016 The Valley, Anguilla
+Chartered Accountants 18th of October 2016 The Valley Anguilla, BWI

-ANGUILLA SOCIAL SECURITY BOARD Consolidated Statement of Financial Position As at December 31, 2014
+ANGUILLA SOCIAL SECURITY BOARD Consolidated Statement of Financial Position As at December 31, 2015